 Basically every beach bedroom you see takes a cue from the ocean in it’s color scheme.
 Along with fresh white or beige like the sandy shores, you get a myriad of blue shades to complete the look.
 If you’re looking for a way to incorporate blue into your bedroom without the blue pillows, paint your ceiling blue.
 It will look even more amazing if you have beams like the one above.

 Or if you’d rather not deal with ladders and painting above your head, you can always choose an easier blue accent, like a door.
 A single blue door and you’re beachy bedroom will suddenly feel like a private getaway on the seashore.
-You can either paint the door of your master bath or you can paint the inside of your bedroom door.
+You can either paint the door of your primary bath or you can paint the inside of your bedroom door.

 Once you have everything painted that needs to be painted, it’s time to think about fixtures like lighting.
 Obviously there are a few choices for a beach themed bedroom that are better than others.
 Like a beautiful capiz chandelier that looks like shells hanging above your bed in a perfect white feathery fashion.